 \emph{Reinforcement learning (RL)} \citep{Sutton1998ReinforcementIntroduction} is the branch of machine learning dedicated to learning through trial-and-evaluation by interaction between an agent and an environment.
 Research in RL has successfully managed to exceed human performance in many tasks including Atari games \citep{Mnih2015Human-levelLearning} and the challenging game of Go \citep{Silver2016MasteringSearch}.

-While single-agent RL has been highly successful, many real word tasks -- sensor networks \citep{Mihaylov2010DecentralizedNetworks}, wildlife protection \citep{Xu2020StayVersion}, and space debris cleaning \citep{Klima2018SpaceAnarchy} -- require multiple agents to act autonomously.
-When these agents need to act on local observations, or the problem becomes too large to centralize due to the exponential growth of the joint action space in the number of agents, an explicitly multi-agent perspective is required.
+While single-agent RL has been highly successful, many real world tasks -- sensor networks \citep{Mihaylov2010DecentralizedNetworks}, wildlife protection \citep{Xu2020StayVersion}, and space debris cleaning \citep{Klima2018SpaceAnarchy} -- require multiple agents.
+When these agents need to act on local observations, or the problem is too large to centralize due to the exponential growth of the joint action space in the number of agents, an explicitly multi-agent approach is required.
 As such, \emph{Multi-Agent Reinforcement Learning (MARL)} \citep{Busoniu2008ALearning,Hernandez-Leal2019ALearning, Shoham2007IfQuestion} introduces additional layers of complexity over single-agent RL.

-In this paper we focus on partially observable cooperative MARL where the agents optimize the same team reward.
+In this paper, we focus on partially observable cooperative MARL where the agents optimize the same team reward.
 This setting introduces two main challenges that do not exist in single-agent RL.
 1) The \emph{moving target problem} \citep{Tuyls2012MultiagentProspects}: the presence of multiple learners in an environment makes it impossible for an agent to infer the conditional probability of future states.
 This invalidates most single-agent approaches, as the Markovian property no longer holds.
-2) The \emph{multi-agent credit assignment problem}: to learn a policy each agent needs to determine the actions that yield the maximum reward.
+2) The \emph{multi-agent credit assignment problem}: to learn a policy each agent needs to determine which actions contribute to obtaining the maximum reward.
 While in single agent RL this problem is only temporal, as the reward can be sparse and delayed, the shared reward increases the complexity of this problem as the agents also need to determine their individual contribution.

-Centralized Training with Decentralized Execution (CTDE) \citep{Oliehoek2008OptimalPOMDPs}, has become a popular learning paradigm for MARL.
+\emph{Centralized Training with Decentralized Execution} (CTDE) \citep{Oliehoek2008OptimalPOMDPs, Foerster2018CounterfactualGradients, Lowe2017Multi-agentEnvironments}, has become a popular learning paradigm for MARL.
 The core idea behind CTDE is that even though decentralized execution is required the learning is allowed to be centralized.
-Specifically, during training, it is often possible to access the global state of the environment, the observations and actions of all agents allowing to break partial observability, to mitigate the moving target problem and the credit assignment problem depending on the algorithm.
+Specifically, during training, it is often possible to access the global state of the environment, the observations and actions of all agents allowing to break partial observability, which mitigates both the moving target problem and the credit assignment problem.